Ciboria amentacea

 Ciboria amentacea, commonly known as the catkin cup, is a species of ascomycete fungus in the family Sclerotiniaceae.
-It is widespread in Europe and North America, where it grows on catkins of willow and alder.
-The species was first described by Giovanni Battista Balbis in 1804 as Peziza amentacea.
+It was first described by Giovanni Battista Balbis in 1804 as Peziza amentacea.
 Karl Wilhelm Gottlieb Leopold Fuckel transferred it to Ciboria in 1870.

+The cap is up to 1.2 cm across.
+The species is widespread in Europe and North America, where it grows on catkins of willow and alder.